Thelukepet/course/assignments/A3-spark.md

 assignment 3B is focused on the use of Dataframes and Spark SQL.
-It is up to you to choose the preferred angle for your blog post: you may focus on the Spark internals where the emphasis is assignment 3A (looking into the details of query processing in Spark, perhaps using some of the queries in the 3B notebook to illustrate your point) or it is assignment 3B (focusing more on the analytical side, by analyzing a different dataset).
+It is up to you to choose the preferred angle for your blog post: you may focus on the Spark internals where the emphasis is assignment 3A (looking into the details of query processing in Spark, perhaps using some of the queries in the 3B notebook to illustrate your point) or assignment 3B (focusing on the analytical side, e.g. by analyzing a different dataset).
 Whatever you choose, include in your blog post the insights you gain from inspecting the Spark UI after issuing commands from the notebooks.

 #### Option A

+If you choose the query processing angle, I suggest you use data we already worked with in the notebooks for assignments 3A and 3B.

-Interesting aspects you might want to address include the lazy evaluation, the effect of caching RDDs, partitioning of the RDDs, etc. Ideally, you would experiment with a few alternative solutions for the same high-level objective, and/or different choices in the setup of the dataset (like number of partitions, how to avoid shuffles, relationship between number of shuffles and overall processing cost, etc.).
+Interesting aspects of Spark you might want to address include the lazy evaluation, the effect of caching RDDs, partitioning of the RDDs, etc. Ideally, you would experiment with a few alternative solutions for the same high-level objective, and/or different choices in the setup of the dataset (like number of partitions, how to avoid shuffles, relationship between number of shuffles and overall processing cost, etc.).

 #### Option B

+If you choose the data analysis angle, I suggest to choose one idea from the three directions discussed next, and reflect in the blog post on the process that you followed to analyze the data.

 The most basic version for a blog post from the angle of assignment 3B would be to continue the analysis of the data we already used in the notebook.
 Can you provide a more complete list of dated quarters or improve the estimated